 We have heard horror stories of web designers charging £90 an hour to update websites!
 Obviously most web designers charge far less than this and often there will be a 'maintenance package' that you can purchase, again... a monthly fee!

-Your website may not be coded for Google.
+The website may not be coded for Google.

-If you are lucky enough to find a web design firm that knows how to optimise HTML for Google (many do not have the skills for this!) then we believe that it should be included in the cost of your website, not offered as an extra that you again have to pay for.
+If you are lucky enough to find a web design firm that knows how to optimise HTML for Google (many do not have the skills for this!) then we believe that it should be included in the cost of a website, not offered as an extra that you again have to pay for.

 Website code also needs keeping up to date.

-All these little 'extras', mostly paid monthly, mean that you are likely to be paying far less in the long run with an inclusive pay monthly web design package than you would when you just 'buy' your website.
+All these little 'extras', mostly paid monthly, mean that you are likely to be paying far less in the long run with an inclusive pay monthly web design package than you would when you just 'buy' a website.

 A domain name is the 'web address' of a website, eg.